salesforce/utam-java-recipes/README.md

 # sometimes after login URL changes
 sandbox.redirectUrl=https://lightningapp.lightning.test1234.salesforce.com/
 ```

-Then in the login method inside test, provide prefix of your environment as a parameter
+In the login method inside a test, provide the prefix of your environment as a parameter.
+In this `env.properties` file, the prefix is `sandbox`.

 ```java
 TestEnvironment testEnvironment = getTestEnvironment("sandbox");